canjs/canjs/guides/state.md

 1. The application's base template
 2. The application's routing

-Since you already know about creating can.Maps, creating an ApplicationState, which is a can.Map, will be easy.
+Since you already know about creating can.Maps, creating an ApplicationState, which is a `can.Map`, will be easy.
 Let's see how this works.
-Open up your app.js, and update it, as below.
-Note that the Application State object is a can.Map—i.e., it is observable.
-You should also notice that we're creating our can.Map in a new way—using the define plugin, which we'll discuss more
+Open up your
+*app.js*, and update it, as below.
+Note that the Application State object is a `can.Map`—i.e., it is observable.
+You should also notice that we're creating our `can.Map` in a new way—using the define plugin, which we'll discuss more
 below:

 ```